kimnana45/Employee-Directory/README.md

 ## Overview

-For this assignment, you'll create a employee directory with React.
-This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.
+An employee directory with React.
+User is able to see employee information such as name, phone number, email, date of birth and picture: all display in a table format.
+User also able to search for an employee by typing in their name in the search box.

 ## User Story